openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ### Seeking Funding

-The Open Modeling Foundation, through its Administrative Directorate and its member organizations, will seek external funding to support the activities of the foundation.
+The Open Modeling Foundation, through its Executive Committee, Working Groups, and its member organizations, will seek external funding to support the activities of the foundation.